VishakhaBansal16/whitelistAndClaim/README.md

 $ npm install
 ```

-Run npm start to run the application so that events can be listened in terminal.
+Run node index.js to run the application so that events can be listened in terminal.

 ```
-$ npm start
+$ node index.js
 ```

 Now call the contract functions which is deployed on sepolia: 0xb57fE257A4617a0eb6972c392A7ba97462b7aCF8 and see emitted events in terminal.